sarvesh3737/OpenCv/README.md

 # Parking Lot Management System

-A robust and extensible command-line application for managing a small parking lot.
+A command-line application for managing a parking lot.
 Users can specify the total number of slots and manage entry, exit, and status of vehicles of various sizes.
 *All data is stored in memory—no database required!*

 ---

-## 🚗 Features
+## Features

 * **User-defined Slots:** Initialize the parking lot with any number of slots.
 * **Slot Size Classification:** Three slot types — Small, Large, Oversize.
 * **Vehicle Management:** Park, unpark, and locate vehicles by license plate.
 * **Duplicate Prevention:** License plates must be unique within the lot.
 * **Real-time Status:** View slot availability for each slot size.
-* **Input Validation & Error Handling:** Handles invalid/duplicate entries gracefully.
+* **Input Validation & Error Handling:** Handles invalid/duplicate entries.
-* **Extensible:** Easily add more vehicle or slot types if needed.

 ---

-## 🏗️ Approach & Design
+## Approach & Design

 ### Object-Oriented Structure